WATCH & JEWELRY /

 Text by Kosaku Waseda

-Elevating Timekeeping to an Art Form
+Elevating Timekeeping to Art

-Terukasa Ikeda
+Akimasa Ikeda

 Ressence TYPE 9 IKE

-Case Material | Titanium (Black DLC coating)
+Case Material: Titanium (Black DLC coating)

-Case Size | Diameter 39mm, Thickness 11mm
+Case Size: Diameter 39mm, Thickness 11mm

-Glass | Double-domed sapphire crystal, double anti-reflective coating
+Glass: Double-domed sapphire crystal, anti-reflective coating on both sides

-Movement | Automatic winding ROCS9 (Ressence Orbital Convex System) module (Cal.2892-2), 31 jewels, 28,800 vph, 36-hour power reserve, 20 gears, winding and time setting via case back
+Movement: Self-winding ROCS9 (Ressence Orbital Convex System) module (Cal.
+2892-2), 31 jewels, 28,800 vph, 36-hour power reserve, 20 gears, winding and time setting via case back

-Dial | DLC-coated dial, hand-finished mother-of-pearl and Japanese lacquer (black lacquer), two satellites arranged eccentrically on jewel ball bearings (hour display satellite tilted at 9.75°), engraved indexes filled with Grade A Super-LumiNova
+Dial: DLC-coated dial, hand-finished with mother-of-pearl inlay and Japanese lacquer (black lacquer), two satellites arranged eccentrically on jewel ball bearings (hour display satellite tilted at 9.75°), engraved indexes filled with Grade A Super-LumiNova

-Strap | Black shiny horse leather strap (20/18mm), moisture-resistant leather lining, titanium buckle
+Strap: Black shiny horse leather strap (20/18mm), moisture-resistant leather lining, titanium buckle

-Water Resistance | Splash-proof, 1 ATM
+Water Resistance: Splash-proof, 1 ATM

-Price | ¥6,512,000 (incl. tax)
+Price: ¥6,512,000 (incl. tax)

 Inquiries